-After each standard, the chapter and page reference from the Management of Parks and Recreation Agencies, 3rd Edition is noted in blue text.
+For additional assistance with understanding the intent of each standard, the chapter and page reference(s) from the Management of Parks and Recreation Agencies text [M. Moiseichik, Ed., 2016, 4th Edition, NRPA/CAPRA: Ashburn, VA] are noted in the bibliographic reference.